-I am a second year doctoral student in Electrical and Systems Engineering at the University of Pennsylvania.
+I am a third year doctoral student in Electrical and Systems Engineering at the University of Pennsylvania.
 I work under the direction of Alejandro Ribeiro in the area of distributed online learning.
 I am interested in the intersection of statistical learning theory, signal processing, and Big Data.
-My current research is dedicated to developing new primal-dual algorithms which can solve more challenging problems than consensus methods, yet are more computationally efficient than the alternating direction method of multipliers.
+My current research is dedicated to developing new primal-dual algorithms which can solve more challenging decentralized learning problems than consensus methods, yet are more computationally efficient than the alternating direction method of multipliers.

 Before coming to Philadelphia, I had some wonderful research experiences at the U.S. Army Research Laboratory with Alma Wickenden and William Nothwang, and as an undergraduate in the Mathematics Department at Washington University in St. Louis (WashU) under the guidance of Renato Feres.
 I completed both my BS and MS at WashU in Mathematics/Systems Science and Mathematics, respectively, in 2011 and 2012.

 |In person :||306 Moore Building|